monash-emu/AuTuMN/scripts/README.md

 This readme documents the Philippines target calibration data update process.

-1. Update \autumun\inputs\covid_phl\fetch.py (Testing numbers - do this before a rebuild of inputs.db)
+1. Update \autumun\inputs\covid_phl\fetch.py Testing numbers - do this before a rebuild of inputs.db
-The daily data link is available from https://drive.google.com/drive/folders/1ZPPcVU4M7T-dtRyUceb0pMAd8ickYf8o.
+The daily data link is available from this [link](https://drive.google.com/drive/folders/1ZPPcVU4M7T-dtRyUceb0pMAd8ickYf8o).
 On page 5 of the Readme there will be a link to the daily data folder e.g. Link to DOH Data Drop (09/08): https://bit.ly/2F8oypc.
 *alternate link DoH data: https://ncovtracker.doh.gov.ph/ (click on box in top right labeled "Download COVID-19 COH Data Drop")*